jcollins5513/photo_booth/filestructure.md

 - **2024-12-19**: Set up SwiftUI app with authentication and dashboard views
 - **2024-12-19**: Configured Core Data model and SwiftLint settings
 - **2024-12-19**: Added Firebase configuration placeholder and test structure
+- **2024-12-19**: Consolidated project structure - moved all files from VehiclePhotoBooth to Photo_Booth
+- **2024-12-19**: Updated specification documents with new project paths
+- **2024-12-19**: Added test files to Photo_Booth project